-Bangladesh navy ships take 1,700 Rohingya to isolated island
+Bangladesh navy ships take 1,804 Rohingya to isolated island

-Authorities insist the refugees were selected for relocation based on their willingness, and that no pressure was applied on them.
-But several human rights and activist groups say some were forced to go to the island, located 21 miles (34 kilometers) from the mainland.
+He said authorities at the island received 433 men, 523 women and 848 children.
+Authorities insist all were willing to be relocated and no pressure was placed on them.
+But several human rights and activist groups say some were forced to go.

+It was the second group of Rohingya refugees transferred from crowded, squalid camps in Cox’s Bazar district to the island.
+Authorities sent a first group of 1,642 on Dec.
+4 despite calls for a halt by human rights groups.

+Rear Admiral Md Mozammel Haque, commander of the local navy, said the number of refugees willing to join the second phase of relocation “exceeded their expectations.”

 The island surfaced only 20 years ago and was not previously inhabited.
 It was regularly submerged by monsoon rains but now has flood protection embankments, houses, hospitals and mosques built at a cost of more than $112 million by the Bangladesh navy.

-The island’s facilities are designed to accommodate 100,000 people, just a fraction of the million Rohingya Muslims who fled waves of violent persecution in their native Myanmar and are currently living in crowded, squalid refugee camps in Cox’s Bazar district.
+The island’s facilities are designed to accommodate 100,000 people, just a fraction of the million Rohingya Muslims who fled waves of violent persecution in their native Myanmar and are currently living in the camps in Cox’s Bazar.

-Authorities sent a first group of 1,642 Rohingya to the island on Dec.
-4 despite calls for a halt by human rights groups.

-International aid agencies and the U.N. have opposed the relocation since it was first proposed in 2015, expressing fear that a big storm could overwhelm the island and endanger thousands of lives.
+International aid agencies and the U.N. have opposed the relocation since it was first proposed in 2015, expressing fear that a big storm could wash over the island and endanger thousands of lives.

 The United Nations also voiced concern that refugees be allowed to make a “free and informed decision” about whether to relocate.
 Amnesty International and Human Rights Watch have urged the government to cancel the plan.